kjeldsen-game/monorepo/local-env/localstack/ses/README.md

-# Localstack

-We are using Localstack to have a local development environment emulating AWS Cloud services.
-For more information, access https://github.com/localstack/localstack

-You need to run aws configure to set the env variables needed to work.
-You can set any values, SDK when working on local will look for the configuration to have a valid format but it won't try a real authentication.

 ## SES

 Amazon Simple Email Service (Amazon SES) is flexible, and scalable email service that enables developers to send mail from within any application.